 Traditional pharmaceutical advertising operates on long cycles.
 You launch a campaign, wait months for results, then adjust.
 AI marketing campaigns in pharma now enable real-time optimization that was previously impossible.

 Enterprise generative AI analyzes campaign performance data and automatically generates improved variations.
-If certain messaging resonates better with rheumatologists than general practitioners, the AI creates new content emphasizing those successful elements.
-This happens continuously, without manual intervention.
+If certain messaging resonates better with rheumatologists than general practitioners, marketers can use AI tools to create new content emphasizing those elements.

 Accelerating Drug Launch Communications